SamP379/NASA-APOD/README.md

 ## Instructions

 Clone the git repo and run main.py.
-You will also need to obtain an api key for NASA's open APIs and then created a .env file in the project directory and add your API key.
+You will also need to obtain an api key for NASA's open APIs and then create a .env file in the project directory and add your API key.